Episcopal Diocese of Northwestern Pennsylvania

 The Episcopal Diocese of Northwestern Pennsylvania, originally the Episcopal Diocese of Erie is one of the 100 Dioceses of the Episcopal Church in the United States of America.
 The diocese is made up of 32 congregations located in the 13 contiguous counties of northwest Pennsylvania.
 The diocese itself is split into four deaneries: Northeast (Forest, McKean, and Warren Counties), Northwest (Erie County), Southeast (Cameron County; Clarion County, except Foxburg Borough; Clearfield County, except Morris Township; Elk County; and Jefferson County), and Southwest (Crawford, Lawrence, Mercer, and Venango Counties and Foxburg Borough of Clarion County).
 Its diocesan offices are located at 145 West 6th Street, Erie, PA 16501, across the street from Gannon University.
 Its cathedral church is the Cathedral of Saint Paul, located at 134 West 7th Street, Erie, PA 16501.

+In 2014, the diocese reported average Sunday attendance (ASA) of 1,385; in 2024, it reported 987.
+Between 2018 and 2023, reported membership increased from 3,265 persons to 2,677.
+No membership statistics were reported in 2024 national parochial reports.
+The 32 congregations of the diocese had $2,462,273 in plate and pledge income in 2024.